PhilipQuirke/SkyCombImageLibrary/README.md

 **YOLO**
 The **YOLO** (You Only Look Once) algorithm is an AI-based, state-of-the-art object detection system.
 Starting with images of known objects (e.g. possums and birds) manually annotated by humans, a neural network is trained to recognize those objects in new images.
-The model is best at detecting those objects it has been trained on, but can also detect other objects with similar attributes (e.g. size, heat, shape).
-One such model is available for free with this library, trained on possums and birds in thermal imagery.
 To run this algorithm, your laptop must have a CUDA-capable GPU chip and the YOLO model stored on your hard-disk.

+The trained model is best at detecting objects like those it has been trained on, but can also detect other objects with similar attributes (e.g. size, heat, shape).
+A model is provided with this library.
+It was trained on annotated possums and birds in thermal imagery.
+It is somewhat specific to the training data.
+Use with care.

 **Comb**
 The **Comb** algorithm is a custom object detection algorithm optimized for thermal imagery.